 3. Be assertive:

-Sometimes as women in STEM we are stereotyped as anti-social, quiet or even go unnoticed.
-Don’t let this happen to you.
-If you have questions, suggestions or want to lead a project stand up and let others know.
-Take on that leadership role you that will help you make your next career move.
+Change the narrative and be authentically you.
+Sometimes women are stereotyped as anti-social, quiet or even go unnoticed.
+If you have questions, suggestions or want to lead a project, stand up and let others know.
+Take on the leadership role that will help you make your next career move.
 When you are confident, assertive, and professional you will stand out in a crowd.

 5. Be passionate:

 A career in STEM is challenging, but it is also rewarding.
-Let your passion shine in everything you do.
-When you combine passion and skill in your career you will be happier and more successful.
+Let your passion and skills shine through.
+Define what you want out of your STEM career and be open to opportunities that will come your way.